rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 - Methods for reading textures back to the CPU (e.g. for screenshots)
 - Support for passing slices/arrays as shader uniforms
 - More utility methods for working with high-DPI displays
-- Various bugfixes and docs improvements
+- Various bug fixes and docs improvements

 For more details, see the [changelog][tetra-changelog].